cmu-psych-fms/wildfire/README.md

 ### Compatibility

 This *should* be playable in any major browser released since 2018, but will likely fail in earlier browser versions.
-The UI is aimed at a computer with a screen of at least 1920 × 1080 pixels, and with a mouse or touchpad.
-It may or may not be playable with a smaller screen, and almost certainly will not be playable on a phone or tablet.
+The UI is aimed at a computer with a screen of at least 1680 × 1050 pixels, and with a mouse or touchpad.
+It may or may not be playable with a smaller screen or touchscreen devices such as tablets or phones.
+Even if it is playable on these latter devices it is not recommended that serious data collection be done using them as human performance will probably be degraded compared to using the recommended screen size and/or pointing technology.
 As of 22 March 2024 there appears to be a bug when used with Apple Safari, but I hope to understand and fix that bug soon.

 The server-side code has only been tested in SBCL on Linux, but *should* run fine in any modern Common Lisp implementation